-- 1. Turn OFF power to furnace. - 2.
-Secure the dehumidistat neutral wire (typically the white lead) to the terminal marked "DEHUM" on the furnace integrated control module. - 3.
-Secure the dehumidistat hot wire (typically the black lead) to the terminal marked "R" on the furnace integrated control module. - Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the furnace junction box.
-NOTE: Ground wire may not be present on all dehumidistats. - 5.
+- 1. Turn OFF power to furnace. - To enable the dehumidify function on the integrated control module, set the dehumidification ENABLE dip switch from OFF to ON - Secure the dehumidistat neutral wire (typically the white lead) to the terminal marked "DEHUM" on the furnace integrated control module. - Secure the dehumidistat hot wire (typically the black lead) to the terminal marked "R" on the furnace integrated control module. - Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the furnace junction box.
+NOTE: Ground wire may not be present on all dehumidistats. - 6.
 Turn ON power to furnace.

-To enable the dehumidify function on the integrated control module, set the dehumidification ENABLE dipswitch from OFF to ON.
 Once the switch is set, the dehumidify function is enabled during a combination call for cooling (T-Stat) and dehumidification (DEHUM-Stat).
-Refer to the dip switch chart in the back section of this manual.